Ghailen-Ben-Achour/DR-Diagnosis/README.md

 # Diabetic classifciation and model optimization
 The goal of this project is to build a high accuracy real time model able to classify Diabetic degree.
-The model takes as an input an image and predicts as an output its label
+The model takes as an input an image and predicts as an output its label.
-0- No DR
+1. No DR
-1- Mild DR
+1. Mild DR
-2- Moderate DR
+1. Moderate DR
-3- Severe DR
+1. Severe DR
-4- Proliferate DR
+1. Proliferate DR
 # Getting Started